 Using reclaimed timber prevents unnecessary waste entering landfills, therefore reducing the release of gasses.
 The Global Trees Campaign estimates that less than 10% of wood waste is reused.
 Approximately 3000 tonnes of what could be recycled timber, is sent to landfills or burned every working day in Britain.

-Oxford Wood Recycling collects over a 1000 tonnes of timer per year from the local area, of which we reuse over 20% of it in our Abingdon store.
+Oxford Wood Recycling collects nearly 1500 tonnes of timber per year from the local area, of which we reuse over 20% of it in our Abingdon store.

 Wood that rots in landfill produces methane, which is 25 times more harmful than CO2.
 One tonne of rotting wood releases methane equivalent to 600 kg of CO2.
 100% of OWR’s collected wood is either recycled or reused.